AOMediaCodec/libavif/tests/data/README.md

 exif.bin is a minimal 14-byte TIFF header, with the `auxl` reference from the alpha item 2 manually edited to list the two targets 1,3 instead of the single target 1.
 Item 1 is the primary color item and item 3 is the Exif item.
-Section 8.11.12.1 of ISO/IEC 14496-12 represents the items linked to as an array of to_item_IDs, so the file is valid.

 ### File [circle_cdsc_two_targets.avif](circle_cdsc_two_targets.avif)